Story Graph

 3. Map on the Timeline

 Place your Events onto an interactive Timeline Canvas.
-You can arrange them linearly, or branch them out to explore alternate paths and complex plotlines.
+Arrange them linearly, or branch them out to explore alternate paths or complex multi-POV stories.

-Group events into Leaves (Chapters) and Branches (Books or Acts) to keep massive stories organized.
+Group events into Branches (Books/Acts) and Leaves (Chapters) to keep massive stories structurally sound without plot holes.

 Launch Story Graph